k-nic/RankReducedJacobian/tensorflow2/readme.txt

 ## License

-This code is released for **research and educational purposes only**.
+This code is released for research and educational purposes only.
 Please cite the above paper if you use or modify this repository in your work.